 The Surfrider Foundation is dedicated to the protection and enjoyment of the world's oceans, waves, and beaches through a powerful activist network.
 Our beaches and waterways are our playground and where we feel most at home.

 Want a first hand look at one of the top Airbnb experiences in the world?
-See how crabbing changed Tia Clark's life and why people like Serena Williams join her out on the dock.
+See how crabbing changed Tia Clark's life and why people like Venus Williams join her out on the dock.

 Ride along with Andew Wunderley of Charleston Waterkeeper to see how he tests the lowcountry water quality and keeps our waters safe for all our favorite activities.